Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8: Discussions

-The twelve binary pulsars listed in the ATNF pulsar catalogue \citep{manchester2005australia} lie above the Eddington spin-up line in the B-P diagram (Fig. \ref{f4}).
+Twelve binary pulsars listed in the ATNF pulsar catalogue \citep{manchester2005australia} lie above the Eddington spin-up line in the B-P diagram (Fig. \ref{f4}).
 It is likely that these sources may have experienced super-Eddington accretion during their evolutionary phase.
 Studies suggest that super-Eddington accretion at some point in the evolutionary phase of neutron star binaries may spin up the neutron stars in these systems to millisecond periods \citep{webbink1997super,lazarus2014timing,tauris2017formation,deng2025formation,guo2025eclipsing}.
 The B-P positions of confirmed ultraluminous X-ray pulsars (Fig. \ref{f4}), suggests that most of the ULXPs are accreting pulsars having spin periods in the range of about 1-30 s and likely having strong dipolar magnetic fields ($B\gtrsim 1 \times 10^{13}\,G$).
 Most of the magnetars lie above the Eddington spin-up line in the B-P diagram (Fig. \ref{f4}), with two magnetars just below the Eddington spin-up line.
+However, this is not necessarily a sign of previous super-Eddington accretion in magnetars, since these objects are powered by a different mechanism than the other sources shown in Fig. \ref{f4}.
 Recent studies suggest that newborn magnetars undergoing super-Eddington accretion may be one of the possible central engines of some long gamma-ray bursts, Type I superluminous supernovae or even failed supernovae \citep{stratta2018magnetar,zhong2019gravitational,lin2020unified,xie2022constraining,lan2026constraining}.
 It has also been suggested that newborn magnetars accreting at super-Eddington rates may be potential sources of gravitational wave emission \citep{piro2012gravitational,zhong2019gravitational,sur2021gravitational}.
+However, it should be noted that super-Eddington accretion in the early stages of a magnetar's life is still debated.